reahl/reahl/reahl-doc/doc/tutorial/bootstrap/differences.rst

 be achieved by using a :class:`reahl.web.layout.PageLayout` that uses a :class:`reahl.web.pure.ColumnLayout` for its contents area.

-This new arrangement has a Bootstrap equivalent: use :class:`reahl.web.bootstrap.grid.PageLayout` in conjunction with a with :class:`reahl.web.bootstrap.grid.ColumnLayout` for its contents.
+This new arrangement works with Bootstrap as well: use :class:`reahl.web.layout.PageLayout` in conjunction with a with :class:`reahl.web.bootstrap.grid.ColumnLayout` for its contents.

 Bootstrap's :class:`reahl.web.bootstrap.grid.ResponsiveSize` works
 differently to Pure's :class:`reahl.web.pure.UnitSize`: with Pure, you